lucaslimafons/chatroom/README.md

 ```

 2. Create an environment file (you can use the .env.dev to run locally or .env.prod to use aws rds database)

-If you would like to use your local database you must follow the step 3, if you wouldn't then go to step 4
+> If you would like to use your local database you must follow the step 3, if you wouldn't then go to step 4

 3. To create the database you should run the follow command with the environment variable:
 ```
 $ npm run migrate $1
 ```
 Example:
 ```
-$ npm run migrate test
+$ npm run migrate development
 ```

 (Please take a look on config/database.js file.)